 Here are some of the differences between the knit and woven versions: neckline is finished with a neckband instead of facing, no need for centre back closure – so centre back seam is completely sewn up, sleeves are inserted flat instead of in the round, and the hem is only folded up once instead of twice.
 I’ll be going over the entire construction in this post, so bear with me.

 And I’ll be demonstrating these steps on a top/tee version, but it works just the same for a dress!

 Before you get started, make sure you cut your front and back pieces out along the knit neckline cutting line.

 If you are making a dress and want to include a waist tie or separate tie belt, you can follow these steps here for creating that first.

 Then, place your two back pieces together with right sides together.
 Line up the centre back edges and pin.

 Sew in place 5/8″ from the raw edge, from top to hem.
 Use a zig-zag stitch or serger/overlock.
 Or if you’re like me, sew with a zig-zag stitch then finish the raw edge with the overlock.

 Press the seam either open or to the side.

 Place your front and back pieces together with right sides together.

-Sew in place 1/4″ form the raw edge with a zig zag stitch or overlock/serger.
+Sew in place 1/4″ from the raw edge with a zig-zag stitch or overlock/serger.